Sage-Bionetworks-IT/openchallenges/README.md

   }
 ```

-## Loading from ssm parameter store:
+## Loading from ssm parameter store

 Set secrets to the SSM parameter names in `context` section of cdk.json:

 ```text
   "context": {
     "secrets": {